EleutherAI/lm-evaluation-harness/task-guide.md

 ### Formatting Prompts

-If you'd like to prepend your few-shot examples with a natural language description or provide a lone custom prompt under a zero-shot setting, you can do this on a per-task basis via the `description_dict` arg of `evaluator.evaluate` which is accessible through the `evaluator` module.
+If you'd like to prepend your few-shot examples with a natural language description or provide a lone custom prompt for a zero-shot task, you can do so on a per-task basis via the `description_dict` arg of `evaluator.evaluate` which is accessible from the `evaluator` module.
 This `description_dict` must adhere to the following key-value structure:

 - **key**: the task name as specified in the lm-eval-harness task registry (see the following section on task registry).
 - **value**: the corresponding description/prompt for the task identified by **key**.